Highly regarded veterinary nurse talks passionately about career

 What’s been your proudest moment at Vets Now?

-What can a vet or vet nurse expect in their first year of working for Vets Now in Farnham?
+What can a vet or vet nurse expect in their first year of working for Vets Now?

 Tell me about a typical night or weekend shift?

 We see a fair mix of medical and surgical cases.
 As no two cases are ever the same, they all need different levels of care and intervention.
 A typical evening shift will initially involve receiving transfers from our partner practices and host practice, helping them settle in, and putting a plan in place for them.
 Over the next six to eight hours we will take phone calls from clients who have come through the triage system and check-in patients who have been transferred for overnight care.

 Between 2 am and 5 am we tend to catch up on procedures that need to be done and ensure our patients are given plenty TLC and nursing care.
 Between 5 am and 8 am we’ll get them ready for discharge.

 It’s a busy shift, but it’s fairly structured.
 We know what needs to happen at certain times to ensure everything goes to plan.
 The one major positive is it’s never, ever boring in Farnham.
 If you’re looking for a challenging clinical role alongside people who have a real desire to do a great job and want to make a difference you’ll fit in well.
 The most important attribute is having a positive attitude.
 The rest can be taught.

 How do you achieve work-life balance?